 Disclaimer: Past experiences are not a guarantee of future results as the results in any given claim are likely to be fact and law sensitive to the circumstances involved with that claim.
 WLC is not a legal clinic, charitable organization or affiliated with any government entity.

 Estate of Blankenship v.
-Bryan’s Automotive, et. al. (2016) – $2,600,000 policy limits settlement for alleged negligence of automotive repair facility and co-defendants for the death of minor.
+Bryan’s Automotive, et. al. (2016) – $2,600,000 policy limits settlement for alleged negligence of automotive repair facility and co-defendants for the death of a minor.

 Winters v.
-Pacific Cargo Services, LLC (2013) – $850,000 in recovery for injured pedestrian where investigating officer found no fault on behalf of the defendant driver.
+Pacific Cargo Services, LLC (2013) – $850,000 in recovery for injured pedestrian where the investigating officer found no fault on behalf of the defendant driver.